-Our post on improving site speed for non-technical users is a great place to start, but if you're in a hurry, make sure that you at least do these three things:
+If you’re in a hurry, make sure that you at least do these three things:

 How important is your hosting and is it REALLY worth spending more on premium hosting providers?

-Glad you asked, here are some load impact tests generated by my good friend Paul Mc Carthy from Thrive Themes comparing a cheap host (Bluehost) to a WordPress optimised host (Traffic Planet Hosting) on the exact same website.
+Glad you asked, here are some load impact tests generated by my good friend Paul Mc Carthy from Thrive Themes comparing a cheap host (Bluehost) to a WordPress optimized host (Traffic Planet Hosting) on the exact same website.

 We have a full hosting comparison using such tests in the tubes, stay tuned for that :).